Pronation Vs Supination Foot – The Most Effective Method to Improve the Way Your Child Walks!

 How Can You Tell if Your Child Is Supinating? – Learn the Symptoms!

 Children with high arches are more likely to have supination.
 Having a high foot arch tends to force children to walk on the outer edge of their feet.
 However, supination can also be caused by weakness in certain muscles of your kids’ feet and this lack of strength might be a result of wearing shoes that don’t provide enough support or that don’t fit properly.
+Below you can find an image of a child with high arches who is supinating:

 For example, if you notice a wear pattern on the outside of your kids’ shoes from heel to forefoot, it’s likely that they supinate.
 Follow the steps below to figure out whether your child has supination or not: